Biden, still smarting from his 2024 exit, turns his attention to Harris – and his own legacy

 Biden has told people he is proud of both how Harris rose to the occasion to replace him on the ticket and how the party rallied behind her — in no small part because he quickly endorsed her as his chosen successor.

-Biden and Harris will make their first official joint appearance in their new roles as lame duck president and Democratic nominee Thursday for an event focused on drug costs.
+Biden and Harris made their first official joint appearance in their new roles as lame duck president and Democratic nominee Thursday for an event focused on drug costs.

+The two were effusive in their praise for one another during the event.
+“There’s a lot of love in this room for our president, and I think it’s for many, many reasons,” Harris said, as supporters chanted: “Thank you, Joe.”

+Speaking after his vice president, Biden said Harris will make “one hell of a president.”

 Since dropping out last month, an unambiguous mandate has been articulated to West Wing and former Biden campaign officials alike: Anyone who was working – until a handful of weeks ago – to reelect the president should now channel that same energy into helping elect Harris.